');

 About Zion, IL

-Zion is a mid-sized city in Illinois with a population of 24,466 residents.
-The median household income is $62,574 per year, which is near the national average.
-The median age in Zion is 34 years.
+Zion is a mid-sized city located in Illinois with a population of 24,466 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,574 per year, which is 17% below the national median of $75,149.
+The median age of 34 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Zion, IL